evergreen-innovations/dlc-documentation/docs/_documentation/04_responseAnalysis.md

 #### MATLAB

-The MATLAB example creates the properly formatted file.
 The MATLAB example creates the sample surface elevation time series randomly in the file and performs a simple simulation of a mock device to create mock response variables.

+MATLAB documentation for netCDF files can be found [here](https://www.mathworks.com/help/matlab/import_export/exporting-to-network-common-data-form-netcdf-files.html#bsxb70y-1).
+Lower-level functions are required in order to have the `cmode` to `NETCDF4` for use through the DLC Generator tool.

 You can [download the example MATLAB file][4], or you can copy and pase pieces from the following code.